shinken-solutions/shinken/doc/source/06_medium/html-and-detailled-notifications.rst

 .. image:: /_static/images/shinken-html-notification.png

 Here it is the command you can use to have a basic html notification.
 You have to specify usual shinken macros in option.
-If not specified then it will try to get them from environment variable if you have set option enable_environment_macros in shinken.cfg if you want to used them.
+If not specified then it will try to get them from environment variable if you have set option ``enable_environment_macros`` in ``shinken.cfg`` if you want to used them.
 It isn't recommanded to use them for large environment.
-You better use option -c, -o and -s or -h depend on which object you'll notify.
+You better use option ``-c``, ``-o`` and ``-s`` or ``-h`` depend on which object you'll notify.
 Each macros separated by double comma.

-Here is an example :
+Here is commands examples ready to use with it :

 ::